1942

 to dissolved bone and tissue.

-Finally, bodies were loaded onto trolleys
+Finally the bodies were loaded onto trolleys

 which ran directly up to the ovens,